ibinti/bugvm/Plugin/Gradle/readme.md

 # BugVM Plugin for the Gradle

-It allows to use BugVM with gradle build system.
+allows to use BugVM with gradle build system.

 ```
 buildscript {